AnthonyDF/AnthonyDF/README.md

 ### 🔒 Gathering data with scraping (private repo)

 [bike-price](https://github.com/AnthonyDF/bike_price) is a private repo with all my spiders ready to scrap the internet.
 It's a top secret repo but I can at least detail the strategy (keep it for yourself 🕵️).
 I use the famous [scrapy](https://fr.wikipedia.org/wiki/Scrapy) framework to configure and run my spiders 🕷️.
 They are clever and will never scrap twice the same url thanks to a fine tuned middleware.
 They have a special digestion pipeline to format the data and send it to a postgresql database.
 They are hosted on a scalable virtual machine aka Digitalocean [droplet](https://www.digitalocean.com/products/droplets) 💧.
 They are dedicated workers, they wake up early, they go to bed very late and will always listen to what they are asked to do by the **cron**.
 Sometimes the task can be tricky.
 It’s the case for javascript based websites.
 They are smart enough to run a scriptable web browser called [splash](https://github.com/scrapinghub/splash) to help them to scrap the data.
-Thanks to contiuous development they are super easy to deploy even after a small modification.
+Thanks to continuous development they are super easy to deploy even after a small modification.
 Pushing on the master branch will trigger github actions to pull modifications on the droplet via ssh and then bluid containers with [docker](https://www.docker.com/) compose 🐋.

 ### 🧹 Cleaning and transforming data